 The data collected from the semi-structured interviews with these organisations are regarded as sufficient the reach a satisfying amount of reliable data.
-Hence, all relevant segments regards the SSC project is reflected on regards the case study.
-Important here was getting insights in thinking of market parties, which initiate bottom-up change (niches) and thinking of more dominant structures of authorities (regimes).
-In addition organisations were interviewed that support bottom-up change, to create a broader view on niche development in the region of Utrecht.
+Hence, all relevant segments regards the SSC is reflected on by conducting these interviews.
 Due to time constraints of the interviewees and distance all the interviews were conducted by telephone.
-Table 5.1 gives a summary of the interviews.
+Table 3 presents an overview of the conducted interviews.

 Interviewee When, where and how?
 Type Organisation Involvement SSC Expert Economic Board Utrecht (EBU).
-(Appendix III) 22-12-2016, Groningen, Telephonic.
+22-12-2016, Groningen, Telephone.
 Governmental and Market.
 Niche supporting organisation Supports project with loans and coalition development between actors Expert Nature and Environment Federation (NMU).
-(Appendix IV) 03-01-2017, Groningen, Telephonic.
+03-01-2017, Groningen, Telephone.
 Non-Governmental Organisation.
 Niche supporting organisation Supports project with searching for potential local PV corporations (niches) for extension PV generation Expert Municipality Of Utrecht.
-(Appendix V) 10-01-2017, Groningen, Telephonic.
+10-01-2017, Groningen, Telephone.
 Local Governmental Organisation.
 Local Regimes Supports project with subsidies and regulations Director LomboXnet.
-(Appendix VI) 12-01-2017 & 18- 01-2017, Groningen, Telephonic.
+12-01-2017 & 18- 01-2017, Groningen, Telephone.
 Market Organisation.
 Niche market organisation Technical leader of the SSC consortium and director LomboXnet and We drive Solar Expert Province of Utrecht.
-(Appendix VII) recht.
-Groningen, On Supports project with subsidies
+12-01-2017, Groningen, Telephone.
+Regional Governmental Organisation.
+Local Regimes Supports project with subsidies